Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

 The SC output was coupled into a 170~m long dispersion-shifted fiber (DSF) for shot-to-shot spectral measurements using DFT \cite{Wet12Dft1,God13Dft2,Goda13Dft}.
 The input to the DSF was attenuated to ensure linear propagation.
-The DSF had normal GVD of $\beta_2=$107 ps$^2$/km, and dispersion slope $\beta_3=$0.082 ps$^3$/km at 1.55 $\mu$m.
-The DFT setup used a 50~GHz InGaAs detector (u$^2$t: XPDV2120R) and a 12~GHz 40~GS/s oscilloscope (Agilent DSA91204A).
+The DSF had a normal GVD of $\beta_2=$107 ps$^2$/km, and a dispersion slope $\beta_3=$0.082 ps$^3$/km at 1.55 $\mu$m.
+The DFT setup used a 50~GHz InGaAs detector (u$^2$t: XPDV2120R) and a 12~GHz, 40~GS/s oscilloscope (Agilent DSA91204A).
 The pulse train was recorded for 5 $\mu$s, corresponding to 400 consecutive SC pulses.
 The 5.8~nm spectral resolution of the DFT was limited by the system bandwidth.

-Figures~\ref{fig:DftAnSpec}(a,b) show the average SC spectra measured using DFT (red) for P$_0=$ 2.1 kW for the non-PM fiber and P$_0=$ 0.5 kW for the PM fiber.
-Spectra measured using an optical spectrum analyzer (OSA) (Agilent 86142B) are plotted in blue, and the simulated SC spectrum in green (simulation details are given later).
+Figures~\ref{fig:DftAnSpec}(a-b) show the average SC spectra measured using DFT (red) for P$_0=$ 2.1 kW for a 12.9 cm long non-PM fiber and P$_0=$ 0.5 kW for a 12.6 cm long PM fiber.
+Power spectral density (PSD) measured using an optical spectrum analyzer (OSA) (Agilent 86142B) are plotted in blue, and the simulated spectra in green (simulation details are given later).
 The DFT and OSA spectra agree well for wavelengths longer than 1.35 $\mu$m but there is poorer agreement at shorter wavelengths because of the effect of DSF dispersive terms higher than $\beta_3$.
-However, this short wavelength mismatch does not affect the conclusions that can be drawn.
+However, this short-wavelength mismatch does not affect the conclusions that can be drawn.
 We also note that the reduced sensitivity of the InGaAs detector and lower SC power above 1.6~ $\mu$m results in unreliable RIN measurements.
 Hence, we limit our discussion to wavelengths below 1.6~$\mu$m, with longer wavelengths (the shaded region) shown only for reference.